AakashSinghCS/TA-Allocation-and-Management-System---CAPSTONE-PROJECT/docs/weekly_logs/Seiya_IndividualLog/Seiya.md

 What was done:
 * Completed the filter UI component and made it capture user input and send requests to the API in the correct format.
-* Aligned verbally with the backend owner on the endpoint URL and request/response schema
+* Aligned verbally with the backend side on the endpoint URL and request/response schema

 What was not done: